 ‘IoT’ is, at its core, a functional requirement for an object to be connected to a network and accessible through some API.
 From an engineering perspective, it’s a lot like object-oriented programming with real-world objects: ‘things’ are ‘objects’ with properties that can perform functions.
 In this way, many IoT objects are able to support the recent trend toward serverless architectures by handling at least a portion of their own processing needs.

 For IoT devices, processing signals on the same layer in which they are collected is desirable, because it lessens network dependency and output latency.
 Achieving this effect with deterministic types of processing is fairly straightforward, as it is simply a matter of running the formerly network-accessible program on the local hardware.

-Challenges for Machine Learning on the Edge
+Challenges for Machine Learning IoT Edge Computing Architecture

 For non-deterministic types of programs, such as those enabled by modern machine learning techniques, there are a few more considerations.
 Requisite to these techniques is a training process that is both data heavy and compute intensive.
 This is a significant constraint to consider because most IoT hardware is purpose-built for collecting and relaying signals, and, therefore, woefully ill-equipped to handle the intensive training process by which these systems “learn”.
 Once trained, however, such programs shed their dependency on high-end hardware and run perfectly well on minimally equipped systems.